 It is well known that mixing two medications can produce harmful and dangerous effects.
 This is especially the case when both drugs affect the same area of the brain.
-Trazodone and Xanax affect different parts of the brain, reducing the danger of mixing the two drugs.
-But some risks are still involved, so one must take caution when advised to take the drugs together.
+Trazodone and Xanax affect different parts of the brain, reducing the danger of mixing them.
+However, some risks are still involved, so be cautious and seek medical advice before taking these drugs together.

 What Is Xanax?

-Xanax, the brand name for Alprazolam, is the most commonly prescribed benzodiazepine.
+Xanax, the brand name for alprazolam, is the most commonly prescribed benzodiazepine.
 It’s used to treat anxiety disorders, panic disorders, and insomnia.
-Xanax is a central nervous system (CNS) depressant, which means that it has a calming effect on the brain and nerves, slowing down bodily functions like speech, motor skills, breathing and heart rate.
-It also reduces stimulation.
+Xanax is a central nervous system (CNS) depressant, which means that it has a calming effect on the brain and nerves, reducing stimulation and slowing down bodily functions like:

 Trazodone is an antidepressant, which works by increasing chemicals in the brain.
-These chemicals (serotonin and norepinephrine) boosts one’s mood and relieves depression and anxiety.
+These chemicals (serotonin and norepinephrine) boost one’s mood and relieve depression and anxiety.
 Trazodone is also prescribed to treat schizophrenia and insomnia.

 - Anxiety